VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard/README.md

 This is prelude to PDM microphone or any PDM analog IC that can be interfaced with SPI.

-So far G474 is working while F407 and H747 are still debugging.
+So far, G474 is the only one working while F407 and H747 are still debugging.